 Though somewhat expensive, these beans are consistently medium roasted, with Sumatra’s distinctive earthy, herbal flavor.
 They’re certified shade-grown, Fair Trade, and Rainforest Alliance, and are grown in volcanic soil at over 3,000 feet of elevation.
 This coffee is backed up by a 100% customer satisfaction guarantee from Volcanic, and the company promises a tight Amazon inventory, so you can be sure that your beans will arrive fresh.

-The Sumatra Dark Roast Whole Bean Coffee from Starbucks is our second favorite brand.
-Sold in a pack of six 12-ounce bags, this coffee is an attractively-priced bulk buy, with impressive flavor that’s both earthy and spicy.
+The Sumatra Dark Roast from Cooper’s Cask is our second favorite option.
+Sold in several grinds and bag sizes, this coffee boats an impressive flavor that’s both earthy and spicy.

 Coffee Bean Direct offers another solid whole bean coffee, the Dark Sumatra Mandheling.
 Less interesting than Volcanica’s Mandheling, this coffee, which is sold at a reasonable price in a hefty five-pound bag, is nevertheless smooth and aromatic.